 How to Build Business Credit If You Have Bad Personal Credit

-If you have bad personal credit, rest assured you can still build business credit.
+If you have bad personal credit, rest assured that you can still build business credit.
 Although it may be challenging, it’s certainly possible.

 Is Your Business Credit Different From Personal Credit?